- Contact information

 You must store your seed in a cool, dry location and deliver the seed to a buying station or state nursery as soon as possible to prevent seed from overheating or molding.
 Each seed type will have specific requirements for handling, cleaning, and storage.
 Please ask your nearest state nursery for further information on how to handle, clean, and store the various seed types.
 Seed quality will be assessed at time of sale.
 Also, see seed collection pamphlet.

-The state nursery program uses a voucher system for payment.
+The reforestation program uses a voucher system for payment.
 A copy of the voucher is given to the seller and a check will be mailed in approximately two to four weeks.